Authorisation and consent: delivery and collection (accessible)

 Social services

-You must change the address in the alternative address field and send the child’s documents and passport to the social service office (not the child’s home address) if the child is in the care of social services.
+You must update the child’s home address fields on the passport issuing system if a residential address has been given.
+You must make sure all written correspondence, the child’s documents and new passport are sent to the social service office (not the child’s home address) if the child is in the care of social services.

 Supporting documents for children in care must not be collected from the public counter unless they are collected by the child’s social worker (as shown on the application form or official correspondence).
 Permission to collect supporting documents cannot be delegated to anyone else.